Cedar Shake & Shingle Roof Cost (2024 Guide) • Details & Types

 Sustainability

 Cedar is also one of the most sustainable and environmentally-friendly roofing materials.
-It’s much more eco-friendly than asphalt shingles, which are made from petroleum products.
+It’s much better for the environment than asphalt shingles, which are essentially a petroleum product.

 Weather Resistance